 As farmer, I have particular strength and credibility with people working on land issues ranging from food systems to conservation to climate change to water.
 My work is transformative when applied to situations where the most connected and the most affected need to work together or when groups who are separated by influence and access can work to become allies.

 In every project, I draw upon my experience as an artist.
 My photography and essays have appeared in seven books on themes about people, place, the power of story, and the opportunities for change.
 I’ve also shared my voice through two decades worth of keynote addresses across the country.
 A Man Apart, my most recent book, written in collaboration with my wife Helen Whybrow, is a family memoir about creativity, friendship and mentorship published in 2015.

-Helen and I run Knoll Farm, a diversified organic fruit and sheep farm and learning center in the Mad River watershed of Vermont where we've raised our daughters, grown food for our community, and made refuge for thousands at our farm for two decades.
+Helen and I run Knoll Farm, a diversified organic fruit and sheep farm and learning center - a brave, little farm- in the Mad River watershed of Vermont where we've raised our daughters, grown food for our community, and made refuge for thousands for two decades.